History and Philosophy of Science and Technology

 Hours: 24L/10T

 This course examines the intersection of technology and environment in the modern world.
 Whether simple or complex, whether designed for recreation, work, or warfare, our tools and how we use them filter our perceptions of, and engagements with, non-human nature.
-Emphasis is on case studies from 1800 to the present.

-Prerequisite: 0.5 credit in HPS or HIS
+Prerequisite: 0.5 credit in HPS/HIS

 Breadth Requirements: Creative and Cultural Representations (1)